 multiple intelligences - howard gardners multiple intelligences theory - visual auditory kinesthetic learnings styles VAK model multiple intelligences theory Howard Gardner's Multiple Intelligence Theory was first published in Howard Gardner's book, Frames Of Mind (1983), and quickly became established as a classical model by which to understand and teach many aspects of human intelligence, learning style, personality and behaviour - in education and industry.
 Howard Gardner initially developed his ideas and theory on multiple intelligences as a contribution to psychology, however Gardner's theory was soon embraced by education, teaching and training communities, for whom the appeal was immediate and irresistible - a sure sign that Gardner had created a classic reference work and learning model.

+Hazards in the Retail Workplace Hazards in the Retail Workplace This guide was created to help make the legal language of the Occupational Health and Safety Administration (OSHA) easier to understand.
+We hope the combination of the OSHA standards with photos of hazards will help you spot and eliminate dangerous situations.
+We invite you to read on and be alert for these hazards in your own workplace.
+Contact your Union Representative with questions or concerns.
+Click here to download the printer-friendly guide.
 25 Question Stems Framed Around Bloom's Taxonomy 25 Question Stems Framed Around Bloom’s Taxonomy While critical thinking is a foundation rather than a brick, how you build that foundation depends on the learning process itself: exposing students to new thinking and promoting interaction with that thinking in a gradual release of responsibility approach.
 Question stems can be a powerful part of that process no matter where the learner is.
 Assessment (pre-assessment, self-assessment, formative and summative assessment), prompting and cueing during discussion, etc.

 TimesTables Communication 4 All Resources to Support Inclusion This has opened in a separate window - just exit to return to the Numeracy page.
 Time Tables Booklet: click the image to download A4 Multiplication square: click the image to download Times tables strategy cards: click the image to download

 Safe-T1 The retail industry employs more people than any other industry sector in Australia - about 15% of all jobs.
 It also has the highest percentage of young workers - 40% of workers are under 25 years of age.
 For most young people their first job is likely to be in the retail industry.
 There are three main parts of the retail industry: food retailingpersonal and household goodsmotor vehicle retailing and services.
 How To Teach All Students To Think Critically All first year students at the University of Technology Sydney could soon be required to take a compulsory maths course in an attempt to give them some numerical thinking skills.
 The new course would be an elective next year and mandatory in 2016 with the university’s deputy vice-chancellor for education and students Shirley Alexander saying the aim is to give students some maths “critical thinking” skills.
 This is a worthwhile goal, but what about critical thinking in general?